PORTFOLIO

 Project description

-The PhagoVax concept emerged from our recent discovery that polyvalent vaccines, targeting all Salmonella Typhimurium (S.Tm) variants, can force the pathogen to lose its protection against phages (viruses that kill bacteria).
-Therefore, there should be no way for the targeted bacteria to escape eradication in vaccinated animals treated with the right bacteriophage cocktail.
+The PhagoVax concept emerged from our recent discovery that vaccines can force a pathogen to lose its protection against phages (viruses that kill bacteria).
+Therefore, there should be no way for the targeted bacteria to escape eradication in vaccinated hosts treated with the right bacteriophage cocktail.

-Our goal is to provide a sound proof of principle for this strategy using S.Tm infection in the mouse model.
-PhagoVax should be rapidly applicable in livestock infection management, with potential for translation in domestic swine.
+Our initial goal was to provide a sound proof of principle for this strategy in the mouse model by targeting Salmonella Typhimurium.

 Status/Results